-Pakistan's commitment to Islamic finance is constitutionally grounded in Article 38(f), which mandates the elimination of Riba, a goal reinforced by the 26th Constitutional Amendment setting a deadline of January 1, 2028.
+Pakistan inherits the stem for Islamic finance from the constitution, wherein article 38(f) states, "the State shall eliminate "Riba" as early as possible."
 Furthermore, article 227 stipulates that all existing laws shall be brought into conformity with the injunctions of Islam as laid down in the Holy Quran and Sunnah, and no law shall be enacted that is repugnant to such injunctions.
 In addition to Riba, there are other impermissible elements, including Gharar (uncertainty), Maisir (gambling), and the production and distribution of impermissible products and services.
 So as and when existing laws are in conformity with the injunction of Islam, these impermissible elements will be eliminated, enabling the establishment of a complete Islamic economic and financial system.

 The Federal Shariat Court (FSC), vide its judgement dated April 28, 2022, has held that the challenged laws or provisions of the laws have been declared to have no effect after June 1, 2022, while the entire economy has to be transformed by December 2027.
-The judgement specifically held that every loan that extracts any additional amount upon the principal from the debtor is Riba; hence, any transaction that contains Riba, even at a slightest level, falls within the category of Riba thus prohibited.
-The federal government and provincial governments have been directed to complete the necessary legislative amendments to the impugned laws in order to bring such laws or provisions of the laws into conformity with the injunctions of Islam.
+The judgement specifically held that every loan that extracts any additional amount upon the principal from the debtor is Riba; hence, any transaction that contains Riba, even at a slightest level, falls within the category of Riba thus prohibited [paragraph 4(b)].
+The federal government and provincial governments have been directed to complete the necessary legislative amendments to the impugned laws in order to bring such laws or provisions of the laws into conformity with the injunctions of Islam by December 31, 2022 [paragraph 161].